canonical/serial-vault/docs/installation.md

 # Configure the admin service
 #   keystore_secret: part of the key used that is used to encrypt the stored data
 #   api_keys: the key that must be provided in the header of the web service requests
 #   csrf_auth_key: 32 bytes long key to protect server from cross site request forgery attacks
 #   (The keystore_secret and API key must be the same for the two services)
 juju config serial-vault-admin keystore_secret=uXeid2iy1Roo0Io0Beigae3iza5oechu juju config serial-vault-admin api_keys=Heib2vah2aen3aid juju config serial-vault-admin csrf_auth_key="2E6ZYnVYUfDLRLV/ne8M6v1jyB/376BL9ORnN3Kgb04uSFalr2ygReVsOt0PaGEIRuID10TePBje5xdjIOEjQQ=="

+#   superusers: comma-separated list of users that will be full site admins
+juju config serial-vault-admin superusers=jamesj,rmescandon

 # Deploy the apache front-ends
 juju deploy apache2 apache-sign